Wilkon-Unternehmensgruppe/Hotel/CourtyardByMarriott-Wolfsburg/DailyRoutine.md

 **HIER**

 - **d114 Revenue By Transaction Codes Net**
-    - Miscellaneous ↓ Reports ↓ d114 ↓ Types : Rrevenue ↓ Date Range : Month to Date ↓ From Date : Date of Yesterday ↓ Currrency : Euro ↓ Group By : SubGroup ↓ Print
+    - Miscellaneous ↓ Reports ↓ d114 ↓ Types : Rrevenue ↓ Date Range : Month to Date ↓ From Date : Date of Yesterday ↓ Currrency : Euro ↓ Group By : SubGroup ↓ Print *THAT GOES WITH TA PAPERS GOCK OBEN*
 - **Preparation of WFGCY Reporting Tool**
     - Shift F3 *for the next 3 days , beginning from the date after TA*
       - Needed info are :